Aastrup Church: Interior

 The Neoclassical altarpiece from 1838 has a painting of Christ at Emmaus by Fritz Westphal.
 The pulpit carved in the auricular style by Jørgen Ringnis (1645) is similar to those in Toreby and Væggerløse.
 The 55 cm high crucifix from around 1400 used to hang above the chancel arch but is now above the door to the porch.
 It depicts a thin figure whose thorn-covered head falls to his right shoulder.
 The arms are long and thin and the hands unnaturally small and stumpy.
 The church's limestone font is Late Gothic.

 Frescos

 Frescos in the chancel and the nave from the late 15th century were rediscovered underneath a whitewash in 1901.
 They are probably the work of the Elmelunde Master and his workshop, although they also appear to have been influenced by the nearby Brarup workshop.
 They depict scenes from the Creation and the Passion, including Christ bearing his cross, the suicide of Judas, and the rich man and the poor man.
 In 1943, an older fresco (c.
 1275) depicting a Majestas Domini was discovered on the wall above the chancel arch.

+Graveyard

+Notable burials at the associated graveyard include former principal of Classen's Agricultural School Albert la Cour and agriculturalist Adolph Lacoppidan.